-We may also need further equity financing to maintain our operations.
+We expect that we will need further equity financing to maintain our operations, including further sales of convertible notes and warrants and possibly other financing.
 If such financing is available, it may be highly dilutive to our existing shareholders and may otherwise include burdensome or onerous terms.
 Our inability to raise additional working capital at all or to raise it in a timely manner would negatively impact our ability to fund our operations, to generate revenues, and to otherwise execute our business plan, leading to the reduction or suspension of our operations and ultimately forcing us to declare bankruptcy, reorganize or to go out of business.
 Should this occur, the value of any investment in our securities could be adversely affected, and an investor would likely lose all or a significant portion of their investment.
 These factors raise substantial doubt about our ability to continue as a going concern.

-Based on our current operating plan we believe that we have sufficient cash, cash equivalents and short-term investment balances to last approximately through June 30, 2014 after which additional financing will be needed to continue to satisfy our obligations.
+Our current operating cash balance, subsequent to the July 2014 convertible bridge first tranche, is approximately \$75,000.
+The funds were predominantly used for operating expenses and purchasing.
+The Company is expecting \$900,000 in additional funding in second and perhaps third tranches.
+Based on our current operating plan we believe that we have sufficient cash, cash equivalents and short-term investment balances to last approximately through September 30, 2014 after which additional financing will be needed to continue to satisfy our obligations.
 While holders of our warrants could exercise and provide cash to us during that time frame, we are not depending on that in our fundraising efforts.
 We commenced sales of our enhanced STREAMWAY in the first quarter of 2014.
 Sales of this product are expected to provide additional operating revenues and cash balances that could reduce the need for additional fundraising; however, cash collections for product sales are not immediate, which may result in a delay in positive operating cash flow over the next several quarters.